EEUP for Heat Pumps

 - Ducted, High-Efficiency Heat Pump (HEHP) system(s) must be installed and commissioned by a registered PTCS certified HVAC contractor.

-- For HEHP installs: AHRI Certificate or #, partially completed (*) fields on NWCPUD Heat Pump Rebate Application, and an approved Heat Pump Sizing Calculator to be completed by installing contractor and submitted to PUD prior to installation for pre-approval.
+- HEHP installs: AHRI Certificate or #, partially completed (*) fields on NWCPUD Heat Pump Rebate Application, and an approved Heat Pump Sizing Calculator to be completed by installing contractor and submitted to PUD prior to installation for pre-approval.
 System ductwork may be required to be sealed by a certified PTCS Duct Sealing technician in order to qualify for the HEHP rebate.
-Then, submit completed rebate application with customer signature after installation for final approval.
+Contractor or customer must ubmit completed rebate application with customer signature after installation for final approval.

 - Only one heat pump rebate is allowed per customer meter in a ten-year period.